Stocks Up as Bond Yields Move Higher

 The number of Americans applying for new unemployment benefits rose last week, the Labor Department said Thursday, at least partially reflecting job losses because of major summer storms.
 Still, overall jobless claims remain historically low.

-Investors have been stepping up bets that the Fed will raise interest rates in December following speeches from Fed officials earlier this week, which has contributed to the rise in government bond yields.
+Investors have been stepping up bets that the Fed will raise interest rates in December, which has contributed to the rise in government bond yields.

-The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, swung between small gains and losses Thursday after its biggest three-day gain this year, and was recently down 0.2%.
+The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was recently down 0.3% after its biggest three-day gain this year.

 Elsewhere, the Stoxx Europe 600 rose 0.2%.
 Japan's Nikkei Stock Average added 0.5%, recovering from Wednesday's declines, while Chinese markets faced selling pressure ahead of a week-long break.
 The Shanghai Composite Index fell 0.2% and Hong Kong's Hang Seng Index fell 0.8% to a six-week low.